ElektraInitiative/libelektra/src/plugins/README.md

   core so that it cannot give wrong version information
 - [constants](constants/) various constants, including version
   information
+- [desktop](desktop/) contains information which desktop is currently running

 Providing information found on the system not available in persistent
 files: